rollbar/Rollbar.NET/README.md

         }
 ```

-That is, it!
-At this point every unhandled exception within the middleware pipeline under the Rollbar middleware component monitoring will be reported to the Rollbar API service.
+That's it!
+Now every unhandled exception within the middleware pipeline under the Rollbar middleware component monitoring will be reported to Rollbar.

-### ASP.Net MVC
+### ASP.NET MVC

-To use inside an ASP.Net Application, first in your global.asax.cs and Application_Start method
+To use inside an ASP.Net Application, first in your `global.asax.cs` and `Application_Start` method initialize Rollbar
-initialize Rollbar

 ```csharp
 protected void Application_Start()